 Respiratory Syncytial Virus (RSV) infects the lungs and breathing passages, and is no stranger to infants and toddlers.
 According to the Centers for Disease Control & Prevention (CDC), most children will have at least one bout with RSV by their second birthday.
-Children who are otherwise healthy usually bounce back within 1–2 weeks, but RSV infection in premature or young babies, as well as children with other health conditions (such as congenital heart, chronic lung disease, or weakened immune systems due to a medical condition or treatment), can be extremely dangerous.
-Children in these high-risk groups often end up hospitalized with bronchiolitis or pneumonia.
+Children who are otherwise healthy usually bounce back within 1–2 weeks, but RSV infection in premature or young babies, as well as children with other health conditions (such as congenital heart defects, chronic lung disease, or weakened immune systems due to a medical condition or treatment), can be extremely dangerous.
+Children in these high-risk groups who become ill with RSV often end up hospitalized with bronchiolitis or pneumonia.
 Each year, 75,000–125,000 children under the age of 1 end up in the hospital with RSV infection.
 Since RSV can easily masquerade as the common cold, it’s important for parents to know what to look for and when to be concerned.

 How do children get RSV?

 Like other respiratory viruses, RSV is highly contagious and spreads through droplets in the air released when an infected person sneezes or coughs.
 RSV can also spread through direct contact with infected children or adults or when individuals touch objects (toys, utensils, etc.) that have virus cells on them and then touch their eyes, nose, or mouth.

 RSV season in the U.S. generally lasts from November through March.
 During this time, parents of high-risk children should be aware of the potential dangers associated with RSV and be hyper-vigilant for symptoms beyond the common cold.